james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 So you should try and ensure this hostname resolves to the IP Address you are connecting to the outside world from.

+## Your TLS Certificate and Key

+The Handshake Mail Server supports TLS on all services it runs, that is HTTP, POP3, IMAP and SMTP.

+You will need a Private Key and Certificate that matches your `handshake_mailserver_domain`.
+This domain is used for both the website and email services.
+The Certificate will need to match both the domain and the wild card name (`*`) in the domain.

+If you are using LetsEncrypt CertBot, you get this kind of certificate by specfying `-d` twice when creating the initial request.
+For exmaple `-d '*.shakethemail.net' -d shakethemail.net`.

+If you do not have a certificate & key, it will make one using a private certificate authority.
+It will last 10 yrs, but users will get security warnings when using the service.

+If you do have a publicly verifiable certificate, use the script `mailserver_update_server_pem` to encrypt both the certificate and key into your ansible facts, by running

+		./mailserver_update_server_pem <cert-file>.pem <key-file>.pem

+for example

+		./mailserver_update_server_pem /etc/letsencrypt/live/shakethemail.net/fullchain.pem /etc/letsencrypt/live/shakethemail.net/privkey.pem

+This will also create a file in your `${HOME}` directory called `.handshake_vault_password`.
+This will store the key it used to encrypt the ansible vault where the cert & key will be stored, `group_vars/handshake_mailserver/server_pem.yaml`.

+It is considered safe to store encrypted ansible vaults in public resposibories, like git.

+Now when you run an `install` on a mail server host, the host will also be given the key & certificate.
+If there is no `server_pem.yaml` file, that step is simple skipped.

+### Updating the Certificate & Key

+As the certificate expires, you will need to update it.
+To do this, re-run your `mailserver_update_server_pem` command to recreate the ansible vault with the new cert/key, then run

+		$ PLAYBOOK=certificate_update.yaml ./do_playbook <hostname>

+Alternatively, you can update the certificate & key manually on the target server by updating the file `{{ handshake_mailserver_data_directory }}/pems/server.pem`, by default `/opt/data/handshake-mailserver/pems/server.pem`.

+You will need to `cat` the certificate and key into a single file, e.g.

+		cat fullchain.pem privkey.pem > /opt/data/handshake-mailserver/pems/server.pem

+Every hour, the service will check if the `server.pem` has been updated and install the new cert/key if it has.

 ## Resolving Handshake Domains